Dear Affy

-Dear Affy is a 2020 Nigerian romantic comedy film written and directed by Samuel Olatunji.
+Dear Affy is a 2020 Nigerian romantic comedy film written by Temitope Bolade, Diche Enunwa, Anthony Kehinde Joseph, and Samuel Olatunji and directed by Samuel Olatunji.
 The film stars Toyin Abraham, Enyinna Nwigwe, Kehinde Bankole and Odunlade Adekola in the lead roles.
 Newcomer Bianca Udo made her film acting debut through this film.
 The film had its theatrical release on 14 February 2020 coinciding Valentine's Day and received mixed reviews from critics.